sanxyy/pysample/sqlplot/README.md

-# 3 STEPS to work on the sample
+# 2 STEPS to work on the sample
+You need to install python depedent libs, use sqlite CLI to check DB content

 # Python depedent libraries installation
 install required python libraries